MicrosoftDocs/cpp-docs/docs/data/oledb/modifying-the-inheritance-of-rmyproviderrowset.md

 ---
 # Modifying the Inheritance of RCustomRowset

-To add the `IRowsetLocate` interface to the simple read-only provider example, modify the inheritance of `RCustomRowset`.
-Initially, `RCustomRowset` inherits from `CRowsetImpl`.
+To add the `IRowsetLocate` interface to the simple read-only provider example, modify the inheritance of `CCustomRowset`.
+Initially, `CCustomRowset` inherits from `CRowsetImpl`.
 You need to modify it to inherit from `CRowsetBaseImpl`.

-To do this, create a new class, `CCustomRowsetImpl`, in CustomRS.h:
+To do this, create a new class, `CCustomRowsetImpl`, in *Custom*RS.h:

 ```cpp
 ////////////////////////////////////////////////////////////////////////